Non-uniform Antenna Loading Effect on Embedded Element Patterns and Application to Fault Detection: Numerical Validation

-In this case, the number of antenna pattern chosen from the array at faulty conditions, \( n\), will be examined both by averaging over all possible elements and by choosing the one that minimises the current error, that is, the RMS of errors of the estimated termination impedances at a certain SNR.
+where the \( k\)-th EEP {\( E_k^m,\ m\in\{0,n\}\) is used (`0' nominal and `\(n\)' for faulty)} and the \( r,\ i \) indices of the normal distribution random variables signify different realisations of the real and imaginary part (seeds in statistical terminology). {The next step is to introduce multiplicative noise, which models the fading nature of the line-of-sight channel when a transmitter probe and the antenna-under-test as receiver interact in a measurement scenario.
+Such behavior is modelled by a Rician distribution of the multiplicative factor \( g_k\sim\mathcal{R}(\nu_k,\sigma_{R,k})\) that affects the amplitude of the received embedded element pattern \( E_k^m\).
+The phase is here assumed to be known and better controlled, as various techniques ensure its correct retrieval with respect to the reference antenna \cite{ciorba2022}.
+As has also been practiced in \cite{kyriakou2024b}, we can use a normalised channel amplitude factor so as to have \( \mu_{R,k}=1 \).
+We examine this noise by setting the fading level of the channel, namely \( {\rm K}=\nu_k^2/(2\sigma_{R,k}^2)\).
+From these two relationships and the Rician distribution formula for the \( g_k \) mean value we can derive \( \nu_k,\ \sigma_{R,k} \).
+If \( \hat{E}_k^m\) is the measured EEP, our model now reads: } {For the \( {\rm K}\rightarrow\infty \) case}, the EEP chosen from the array at faulty conditions, \( n\), will be examined both by averaging over all possible elements and by choosing the one that minimises the current error, that is, the RMS of errors of the estimated termination impedances at a certain SNR.
 This antenna will be selected as the one which most frequently minimises such an error across all 1000 realisations of the computation.
-In these realisations, we also randomly re-arrange all other elements in positions \( 1 \) through \( N-1\) (while placing the \( n \)-th at position \( N \)), in order to get an impartial result independent of the MWA array element numbering.
+In these realisations, we also randomly re-arrange all other elements in positions \( 1 \) through \( N-1\) (while placing the \( n \)-th at position \( N \)), in order to get an impartial result independent of the MWA array element numbering. {The following results differ also in the \( \phi \) sampling, which was increased to 16 azimuthal cuts that ensure faster convergence.}

-Fig.~\ref{fig:mwa_RMSE_vs_SNR} presents the RMS of the estimations of the faulty termination impedance over all antennas as a function of the SNR (in dB), either by taking the RMS again over the computations performed with each reference antenna \( n\in\{1,\hdots,N\}\) (`mean over \( n\)') or by just using the \(n\) that most frequently minimises the error across all 1000 realisations (`optimum \(n\)').
-The case of \( n=4 \) is also plotted for comparison, as it has been found to be the optimum \( n \) in the noiseless EEP case.
-The result is normalised over the mean value of the \( |Z_{{\rm F},k}^{\rm true}|,\ k\in\{1,\hdots,N\}\) while a moving 10-point average has been applied across the SNR values to smooth out large values produced by divergent implementations, that bias certain SNR points (even with such a large number of implementations).
+Fig.~\ref{fig:mwa_RMSE_vs_SNR} presents the RMS of the estimations of the faulty termination impedance over all antennas as a function of the SNR (in dB) {from 50 to 100 for \({\rm K}\rightarrow\infty\) (no fading), while a sampling of \( {\rm K}\) (in dB) at sparser values (from 55 to 100 with a step of 5) is shown for the `optimum \( n \)' case in an inset}.
+The result is normalised over the mean value of the \( |Z_{{\rm F},k}^{\rm true}|,\ k\in \) \([1, N]\).
+The case of \( n=4 \) is also plotted {when \( {\rm K}\rightarrow\infty \) } for comparison, as it has been found to be the optimum \( n \) in the noiseless EEP case.